yann-a/Rust-DB-engine/README.md

 ## Usage

-Use the following command to run the program :
+Use the following command to run (and automatically build) the program :

 `cargo run [input file] [output file]`

 If no input file is specified, it will read from the standard input instead.
 If no output file is specified, it will output in the standard output instead.

+*NB :* `cargo build` can be used to compile, but not run the program

 ### Other commands